SWE-rebench/SWE-rebench-V2-OpenRewardEnv/README.md

 ## Description

-SWE-rebench-V2 is an OpenReward port of the [SWE-rebench V2](https://github.com/SWE-rebench/SWE-rebench-V2) benchmark by Badertdinov et al. (Nebius AI).
+SWE-rebench-V2 is an OpenReward port of the [SWE-rebench V2](https://github.com/SWE-rebench/SWE-rebench-V2) dataset by Badertdinov et al. (Nebius AI).
 It evaluates agents on real-world software engineering tasks across multiple programming languages.
 Agents are given a repository checked out to a specific commit and a problem statement, and must modify the source code so that previously-failing tests pass without breaking existing tests.
 The dataset covers 32K+ instances across Python, JavaScript, Go, Rust, Java, Ruby, and many more languages.

 ## Community